SSmith-NUIG/Pool-seq_analysis_microbiome/README.md

 ## Step four

-Run ```Pyloseq.R``` to analyse the pyloseq object and create all plots using in microbiome chapter of thesis.
+Run ```Pyloseq.R``` to analyse the pyloseq object and create all plots used in the microbiome chapter of thesis.

 ## Optional